Muranów: World War II

 Housing estates and tower blocks in 1960s Muranów.

 Post-war socreal-classicist architecture on Andersa Street.

 During the Second World War, Muranów was almost immediately designated as a ghetto owing to its large Jewish population.
 Jews residing in other parts of the city were forced to move into the ghetto; in November 1940 Muranów was cut off from the rest of Warsaw and was fenced by a 3-meter (9.8 ft) brick wall topped with barbed wire.
 Approximately 92,000 individuals died in the ghetto as a result of disease, starvation and executions.
 The majority was sent to the extermination camp at Treblinka and some to Majdanek.
 In April of 1943, the Jews rebelled against the Germans in what became known as the Warsaw Ghetto Uprising.
 The Uprising was crushed and the Germans subsequently razed the ghetto to the ground, including Muranów.
 None of Muranów's most recognizable landmarks and architectural wonders remained standing with the exception of St. Augustine's Church, which was used as a watchtower, and the Jewish Cemetery.
 The intact ruins of the 18th-century Royal Artillery Barracks were demolished in 1965.
-Only a few of pre-war buildings were reconstructed, like the Mostowski and Krasiński Palaces.
+Only a few pre-war buildings were reconstructed, like the Mostowski and Krasiński Palaces.